 1) Coastal Georgia: This project is part of the Georgia Coastal Ecosystems Long Term Ecological Research Network (GCE-LTER) (see our link on GCE-LTER: https://gce-lter.marsci.uga.edu/public/app/personnel_bios.asp?id=ddiiorio), created and generously funded by the National Science Foundation.
 To date, our team has deployed and collected meteorological, CTD and ADCP data at various locations in the GCE domain, from both shipboard and moored applications.
 Some of this data is currently available, while some is still in the processing stages.
 Our team is also focused on modeling the physical parameters of the Duplin River (near Sapelo Island, GA) to understand the exchange between ocean and estuary; this model is forced by observed data also collected under the GCE-LTER project.
 Our most recently completed goal, as part of this project, is the deployment a horizontal ADCP to monitor the real time flow of the Duplin River on timescales from tidal to decadal.

-Our December 2016 deployment of the HADCP was successful, realtime Duplin River velocity data was collected up to 13 Nov 2017.
-It is currently pulled out for maintenance.
+Our December 2016 deployment of the HADCP was successful, realtime Duplin River velocity data are being monitored currently.

 Here is a slideshow video of the HADCP's initial installation: https://www.dropbox.com/s/jhwbx39653g1opw/HADCPdeploymentvideo.mov?dl=0